ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass

-JagexLauncherBypass is a collection of files designed to simplify the process of switching between different third-party clients, including Runelite and Devious.
+JagexLauncherBypass is a collection of scripts designed to simplify the process of switching between different third-party clients, including Runelite and Devious.

 ## Usage
 To start please Download the devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar)